-- Adult: romance (historical, contemporary, paranormal, erotica), women’s fiction, cozy mystery, suspense, thrillers, horror
+- Adult: romance (historical, contemporary, paranormal, romantic suspense), romcom, women’s fiction, domestic suspense, cozy mystery, suspense, thrillers, horror

-- YA: contemporary, romance, fantasy, paranormal, dystopian, horror
+- YA: contemporary, romance, romcom, paranormal, dystopian, horror, thriller, suspense

-No: adult fantasy, literary fiction, BDSM, magical realism, MG, non-fiction, non-consensual sex scenes
+No: fantasy, literary fiction, BDSM, magical realism, MG, non-fiction, non-consensual sex scenes

 How can a manuscript’s first five pages make you sit up and take notice?

 Voice, voice, voice!
 A great opening line will always make me keep reading.
 I want to get a clear sense of both character and stakes right off the bat, and I am definitely hooked when the first inciting incident occurs within the first few pages.

 What can writers expect from working with you during #RevPit, including communication?